quentin-duchemin/Markovian-random-geometric-graph/README.md

 # Nonparametric Estimation in Geometric Random Graph with Markovian dynamic on the latent variables.

-This repository is the official implementation of [Nonparametric Estimation in Geometric Random Graph withMarkovian dynamic on the latent variables.]().
+This repository is the official implementation of [Nonparametric Estimation in Geometric Random Graph withMarkovian dynamic on the latent variables]().

 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials